By default, HTML elements are arranged in two ways:

 In HTML code this layout would look like this:

 <div class="container"> <div class="row"> <div class="col-sm-3"> Content of the left column. </div> <div class="col-sm-6"> Content of the middle column. </div> <div class="col-sm-3"> Content of the right column. </div> </div> </div>

 Applying it to our Portfolio Blog

 In the HTML & CSS Tutorial we developed a portfolio with a blog page.
 The following example shows a two-column layout for the blog page.
 The left column contains the list of blog entries.
 In the right column, we now have some space for things like a list of links.

 <div class="container"> <h1 class="title">Blog</h1> <p>I write about things I encounter while learning web programming.</p> <div class="row"> <div class="col-sm-8"> <h2>Blog Entries</h2> <ul> <li>More entries will follow...</li> <li><a href="second-entry/">Second Entry</a></li> <li><a href="first-entry/">First Entry</a></li> </ul> </div> <div class="col-sm-3 offset-sm-1"> <h3>Links</h3> <p> Have a look at the following blogs of my friends: </p> <ul class="list-unstyled"> <li><a href="#">Blog 1</a></li> <li><a href="#">Blog 2</a></li> <li><a href="#">Blog 3</a></li> <li><a href="#">Blog 4</a></li> </ul> </div> </div> </div>

 - In the right column I’ve added a second CSS class called

-col-sm-offset-1.
-This causes that the right to be moved one position to the right.
+offset-sm-1.
+This causes the column to be moved one position to the right.
 Thus we get a slightly larger distance between the two columns.